Get Help from Bob Vila

 This table and bench by Ashley, Adam, and Keith of Domestic Imperfection is most representative of the style, featuring solid breadboard ends and a warm, rich stain.
 Created using dimensional lumber readily available from the home center, the appealingly stout table still fits in an average-size dining room.

-This DIY farm table project from American Woodworker opts for turned table legs and aprons that result in a more refined, traditional look.
+These DIY farmhouse table plans from American Woodworker show how turned table legs and aprons result in a more refined, traditional look.
 (If I were building a farm table, this would be my choice of design.)

 If all that dark wood is too heavy for your space, take a tip from Our Vintage Home Love and go for a painted base with a new, wide-planked top.